HigherOrderCO/hvm-64/README.md

 cargo +nightly install hvm-core
 ```

-Then, run the interpeter as:
+Then, run the interpreter as:

 ```
 hvmc run file.hvmc -s